Natty Subramaniam: Career

 In 2014, Natarajan featured in the Tamil caper film, Sathuranga Vettai directed by newcomer Vinoth and produced by Manobala.
 The film opened to positive reviews and became a surprise success at the box office, with a critic noting Natarajan "is brilliant as Gandhi Babu.
 He does his part with relish using his brains more than brawn with expressive body and eye language".
 However, his 2015 action film Katham Katham is not very impressive.
 Once again, Natty plays the good-man-turned-evil-mind, whose biggest weakness is spondulicks.
 His dialogue delivery is titch and screen presence, casual, on a believable act of bad cop.
 In 2017, he had three film releases including Enkitta Mothathe, Bongu and Richie.
 In 2018, Natty was approached by the duo directors Hari and Harish for a thriller titled "Silk" which is supposed to be a Kanchipuram-based storyline, but the shooting has not yet been started.
 In Pandiraj's Namma Veettu Pillai (2019), he has a muscular presence, perfect for a character actor.
 He acted in the lead role in Sandimuni (2020) and Godfather (2020).
 He has played an important role in Sibi's cop drama Walter (2020), which was directed by U. Anbarasan.
 Natty experienced playing the ruthless cop Kannabiran in Mari Selvaraj in Karnan (2021).
 The film was Natty's second collaboration with Dhanush, the first being as the cinematographer of the latter's Hindi debut, Raanjhanaa.
 In 2022, he was cast in the Tamil-Malayalam bilingual Yugi and play in the drama film Gurumoorthi.
 Then, he has starred in thriller films such as Infinity (2023), Web (2023) in lead roles, who have suffered failures.
 Natty has grabbed the attention of the audience through his role as a cop in Maharaja (2024) featuring Vijay Sethupathi in the lead role.
 Maharaja garnered widespread critical and commercial acclaim.
+In 2025, he appeared as a police inspector in the thriller films Seesaw and Right.